nikolasburk/next-ai-news-prisma/README.md

 - Make sure the Vercel project is connected to a Vercel Postgres (Neon) database
 - Optionally, for rate limiting, add a Vercel KV (Upstash) database
-- Run `pnpm drizzle-kit push:pg`
+- Run `pnpx prisma migrate dev`
 - Update `metadataBase` in `app/layout.tsx` to match your target domain

 ### Local dev

 - Run `vc env pull` to get a `.env.local` file with your db credentials.
 - Run `pnpm dev` to start developing
-- For DB migrations with `drizzle-kit`:
+- For DB migrations with Prisma ORM:
   - Make sure `?sslmode=required` is added to the `POSTGRES_URL` env for dev
-  - Run `pnpm drizzle-kit generate:pg` to generate migrations
+  - Run `pnpx prisma migrate dev` to generate and apply migrations
-  - Run `pnpm drizzle-kit push:pg` to apply them
+  - Run `pnpx prisma generate` after schema changes

 ### Performance